 The AUT Criminology degree is the first programme of its type developed in Auckland.

-- It is unique for incorporating placements with agencies and organisations in the third year of the degree, so that students can gain practical experience on criminology or criminal justice related matters.
+A unique aspect of this major is the placement of students with agencies and organisations in the third year of the degree.
+This means you can gain practical experience in criminology or criminal justice related matters.

 Key skills students learn

 Throughout the three years of the BA, students take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.

 For a list of core papers see the Bachelor of Arts overview.

 145713 Writing or 165600 Undergraduate Writing for Academic Purposes

 287901 Cooperative Education

 285702 Introduction to Sociology

 286107 Criminology and Criminal Justice